 |---|---|---|

-Use your persona as a proof filter: every proposal claim should tie back to research, stated goals, decision criteria, and known barriers.
-When that chain is clear, your proposal reads as specific to this buyer instead of sounding generic.
+Use your persona as an evidence filter for proposal writing.
+Every key claim should trace back to verified research, stated goals, decision criteria, or known barriers so the proposal feels specific to this buyer, not reusable boilerplate.

-Build each section as a chain: research note -> proposal claim -> delivery action -> expected business result.
+Build each section as a clear chain: research note, proposal claim, delivery action, expected result.
 If a sentence cannot be tied to a note, cut it or rewrite it.

-Start with the notes behind your user persona document and discovery summary.
-Then map proposal language to what the buyer has already confirmed: goals, constraints, decision criteria, buying behaviors, barriers, and buying-committee context.
-This is exactly where a buyer persona template stays useful beyond marketing.
+Start with your profile and discovery notes.
+Then map proposal language to what the buyer has already confirmed: goals, constraints, decision criteria, buying behavior, and barriers.

-A practical checkpoint: broad messaging may sound fine, but it often resonates with no one.
-If the wording could fit any company, it is still too vague.
+A practical checkpoint: if the wording could fit any company, it is still too vague.

 | Generic proposal wording | Persona-led proposal wording | Evidence needed from your notes |